Aroondhati/Static-CMOS-Inverter/README.md

 # 6. Layout
-(Work In Progess with UMC Library)
+(Work In Progess with UMC Library; DRC, LVS Checks)